Street Art vs Fine Art: What Actually Matters for Collectors

 The difference between street art and fine art matters less to collectors than authorship, context, editioning, documentation, and whether the work holds up beyond novelty.
 The old boundary between wall, studio, gallery, and print is no longer clean.

-At a glance: Labels matter less than proof: who authored it, how finite the run is, what ships with the parcel.
-Explore urban art prints hub when you care about lineage + edition clarity.
+In short: Labels matter less than proof: who made it, how finite the run is, and what ships with the parcel.
+Explore the urban art prints hub when you want artist context and edition clarity.

 Street art can be public, temporary, illegal, commissioned, commercial, collectible, or all of those at different moments.
 Fine art can be institutional, market-led, experimental, or decorative.
 The label is less important than the work itself.